jjoven/jjoven.github.io/en/_posts/2018-08-10-google-tips-hacks.md

 ---
-title: My Favorite Productivity Tools
+title: My Favorite Google Suite Tips and Hacks
 description: An overview of the tools that make my life easier.
 author: Jess Young
 layout: post